Master of Arts in Counseling and Pupil Personnel Services Credential in School Counseling (PPSC) with Child Welfare and Attendance Authorization

 - An autobiographical essay (2-3 pages) describing life experiences that have shaped the candidate’s approach to working with children and what led them to the decision to become a school counselor and their commitment to the PPSC program.

-Credential and Program Requirements
+Credential and Program Information and Requirements

-The School Counseling program requires 48 credits of coursework.
+The School Counseling program requires 48 semester credits of coursework.
 Students entering the Counseling program or within the first session of being fully admitted to the program are expected to have the following:

 Tuberculosis Test: Candidates must submit to the School of Education, within the first session of enrollment, a current “negative” tuberculosis test that verifies the candidate does not have active tuberculosis or a tuberculosis risk assessment questionnaire administered by a licensed health care provider verifying that the candidate does not have risk factors for tuberculosis.